Pros and Cons of Medicare Part-C Advantage Plans

 Medicare Part C: The Advantage Plan

 It’s inaccurate to call this Part C, in my opinion.
 It always confuses people because it’s not really a part of Medicare.
-It’s a plan, an Advantage Plan, and it completely replaces regular Medicare.
+It’s a plan, an Advantage Plan, and it completely replaces Original Medicare.

 Most advantage plans are health maintenance organizations (HMO) or preferred provider organizations (PPO).
-They cover the same medical services as original Medicare parts A and B. They also provide additional benefits that I’ll discuss below.
+They cover the same medical services as Original Medicare parts A and B. They also provide additional benefits that I’ll discuss below.

 A Medicare Advantage plan takes over the entire record-keeping.
 You still need to pay for Medicare Part B or have that deducted from your Social Security payments.
 Most plans include an approved Part D creditable drug coverage.